ukb-dt/beta-02/index.md

 ### The Three Failure Points (The "E" Variable)

-If we go back to your first equation ($E(t|x)$), here is where this specific pipeline usually breaks in the real world:
+If we go back to your first equation ($E(t\mid x)$), here is where this specific pipeline usually breaks in the real world:

 #### 1. The Signal-to-Noise Ratio in Wearables is Garbage ($x + \epsilon$)
 You wrote `Wearables` as if it’s clean data.
 It isn’t.